aditya-shriwastava/grid_nav/README.md

 | 10k                            | 99.8%                      | 40.5%                     |
 | 50k                            | 99.6%                      | 43.9%                     |
 | 100k                           | 99.3%                      | 42.2%                     |

+**Major issue: Agent oscillate between two states and get in loop it can never escape!**